 The Link Between Tinnitus and Trauma

-That IS the far end - the extreme of trauma.
-Wherever we may be on the trauma scale, our nervous systems have become DYSREGULATED and the Autonomic Ladder explains it really well.
+Wherever we may be on the trauma scale - large 'T', bigger t, or small 't', our nervous system has become DYSREGULATED and the Autonomic Ladder explains REGULATION and DYSREGULATION very clearly.

-I have also included it in this site because, whether you use the TEP or not, work one to one with me or not, understanding it might help you
+I have also included the Autonomic Ladder in this site because, whether you use the TEP or not, work one to one with me or not, understanding it might help you.

 EXTRACT from : Ref.
 Dana, Deb A..
 The Polyvagal Theory in Therapy: Engaging the Rhythm of Regulation (Norton Series on Interpersonal Neurobiology) (p.
 9).
 W. W. Norton & Company